Perseus

 Project in brief

-To make it easier to accommodate student projects, PERSEUS follows the school calendar and organizes two key events during the year: a seminar in winter and launch campaigns in France or Sweden.
+To facilitate the integration of student projects, PERSEUS follows the academic calendar, with two major annual milestones: a winter seminar and launch campaigns held either in France or abroad, notably in Sweden.

-Like operational space transportation systems, demonstrators developed through PERSEUS focus on and feature the same topics and disciplines, including propulsion, structures and materials, avionics, guidance, navigation and control (GNC), ground segments and systems engineering.
+Like operational space transportation systems, the demonstrators developed within PERSEUS encompass a broad range of disciplines, including propulsion, structures and materials, avionics, guidance, navigation and control (GNC), ground segment operations, and systems engineering.

 CNES’s role